Schema Markup Example

 • Readers notice the repetition immediately and it reads as mechanical

-The construction feels forced and artificial when repeated.
+Why this pattern fails: the construction feels forced and artificial when repeated.
 "Not only does this technology improve speed, but it also reduces costs.
 Not only is it affordable, but it also increases efficiency.
 Not only does it work better, but it also saves time."
 After 3-4 repetitions, readers start to notice the pattern and the writing feels robotic.

 Starting Sections With "Conclusion" Is the Red Flag